Elon, North Carolina

 Satan tempted Jesus to do the exact same thing.
 He took him to the highest point of the temple and told him to jump off because the Bible says that angels will protect you.
 He told Jesus to just try to kill himself and watch the angels go to work supernaturally to protect him (Matthew 4:5-6).
 That was trying to test God.
 It was trying to manipulate God and force His hand.

 Of course, Jesus did not give in to this temptation.
 He didn’t do it.
 God cannot be manipulated.
 Many of us today are just like the Israelites.
 We want a God we can control and we can manipulate.
+We want a God who does our will, rather than His will.
 We do not want to worship a God who is sovereign.
 We want a God who acts like a genie in a bottle.
 Do we try to manipulate God?

 3. They put their trust in a THING, rather than in a PERSON.